Learn about Blush and Gold with our latest interview!

 “Ultimately, the products are based on where we are as people, and as a couple. “

 “It’s a cliché, but inspiration is everywhere.
-We tend to like just going for a walk down the shops and seeing what the trends are and what materials there are.
-Inspiration from fashion, or interior design, or sometimes just you know when we were doing our house, we were looking at so many tiles and so many patterns and colour swatches, so it can be really from everywhere.”
+We tend to like going for walks down the shops and seeing what the trends are.
+Inspiration from fashion, or interior design, or sometimes just what we are doing our house.”

 What is the most important thing as a designer to keep in mind when you’re creating design for print?

-“I think there are two aspects of what I look for in a printer, and what Printed.com has actually been able to assist with.
-One is the quality of the print, so the variety of paper finishing, stock, I love the fact that you can actually order quite small quantities, so a lot of the time we’ll just get samples done and then we’ll rework them until they are the finished product.”
+“I think there are two aspects of what I look for in a printer, and what Printed.com has actually been able to assist Blush and Gold with.
+One is the quality of the print.
+I love the fact that you can actually order quite small quantities.
+A lot of the time we get samples done and then rework them until they are the finished product.”

-“I think the nice thing about Printed.com as well is the automation, there are some other printers as well, but Printed.com you can go on the website without having to speak to anyone and find your way through the website and send everything you need to print on your own.
-It’s nice that if there are things that go wrong, which there always are, that there is that direct line to speak to someone and get it sorted.”
+“I think the nice thing about Printed.com is that you can find your way through the website and send everything you need to print on your own.
+It’s nice that if something goes wrong, we can speak to someone and get it sorted.”

 How do you juggle all the different elements that come with having a creative business?

-“I tend to look after those aspects of the business from the background that I’ve had working in other jobs working in that kind of thing, being able to take on that side of the business and just let Mara be creative.”
+“I tend to look after those aspects of Blush and Gold from the background that I’ve had working in other jobs working in that kind of thing, being able to take on that side of the business and just let Mara be creative.”

 How do you stay up to date with trends?